Aloo Pakora: Crispy And Spicy Potato Pakora

 a stack or ready fried potato pakora

 Next, heat the oil in the frying pan or a wok.
-Make sure it’s not too hot or not hot enough.
+Make sure it’s neither too hot nor too cold.

 Drain the potato slices and put them in the batter.
 You can do this several times simultaneously to ensure all the pieces are coated well with the batter.